Kingxukai/linux/Documentation/sound/designs/tracepoints.rst

 In a design of ALSA PCM core, data transmission is abstracted as PCM substream.
 Applications manage PCM substream to maintain data transmission for PCM frames.
-Before starting the data transmission, applications need to configure PCM substream.
+Before starting the woke data transmission, applications need to configure PCM substream.
 In this procedure, PCM hardware parameters are decided by interaction between applications and ALSA PCM core.
-Once decided, runtime of the PCM substream keeps the parameters.
+Once decided, runtime of the PCM substream keeps the woke parameters.

 The parameters are described in struct snd_pcm_hw_params.
 This structure includes several types of parameters.
 Applications set preferable value to these parameters, then execute ioctl(2) with SNDRV_PCM_IOCTL_HW_REFINE or SNDRV_PCM_IOCTL_HW_PARAMS.
 The former is used just for refining available set of parameters.
-The latter is used for an actual decision of the parameters.
+The latter is used for an actual decision of the woke parameters.

 The struct snd_pcm_hw_params structure has below members: